 The Soulanges Irish Society organizes Hudson’s annual St. Patrick’s and Christmas parades, along with related events such as the Grand Marshal’s Roast and Toast and the Festival Royal Gala.
 The organization also hosts activities throughout the year aimed at celebrating Irish culture, supporting charitable initiatives, and fostering a sense of community across the region.

-Organizers said the continued success of the parade reflects strong community support and participation, both in person and online, as the event continues to grow each year.
+Organizers said the continued success of the parade reflects strong community support and participation, both in person and online, as the event continues to grow each year. n